ducanhho2296/DeepAmenitySegmentation/README.md

 ### Installation

-To train model, you should create a new Python environment that is separate from the environment used for creating datasets.
+To train model with `train.py`, you should create a new Python environment that is separate from the environment used for creating datasets.
 The packages required to run this script are listed in the `requirements.txt` file.
 You can install the packages by running the following command:

 ```bash
 pip install -r requirements.txt